-What does it take to build a customer service team?
+What does it take to build a remote customer service team and why should you consider it?

 1. It’s more affordable than you would think